Far-Se/tabame/README.md

 You can create groups and that contains your bookmarks.
 You can set an emoji for each so you can differentiate between them later when you forgot which is which.

+You can access Bookmarks from QuickMenu/Quickrun by typing `b ` then name of the bookmark, like `b tabame`.

+For example I've made a group Tabame where I saved command for vscode, release folder, install folder and github page.
+When I need to open one, rather the navigate manually, I open QuickRun and type `b tabame` and nagivate with arrows.

 # **📝 Trktivity**
 Trktivity tracks your activity 🧐.
 It records keystrokes, mouse pings each 3 seconds and active window exe and title (if you set filters for it).